 Results and discussion

-This section shows the results you achieved in your work and offers an interpretation of those results.
+Show the results that you achieved in your work and offer an interpretation of those results.
 Acknowledge any limitations of your work and avoid exaggerating the importance of the results.

-The conclusion summarizes your key findings, any important conclusions that can be drawn, and further implications for the field.
-Also discuss benefits or shortcomings of your work and suggest future areas for research.
+Summarizes your key findings.
+Include important conclusions that can be drawn and further implications for the field.
+Discuss benefits or shortcomings of your work and suggest future areas for research.

 You can recognize individuals who provided assistance with your work but who do not meet the definition of authorship.
 The acknowledgments section is optional.

 Provides citation information for all the previous publications referred to in your paper.
 Cite only those references that directly support your work.